Allyship At Work

 Allyship is an active and consistent effort to use your privilege and power to support and advocate for people with less privilege.This training program empowers employees to take meaningful action and build an inclusive workplace culture

-Allyship is critical to fostering an inclusive culture.
+Allyship is critical to fostering an inclusive workplace culture.

-The right policies alone cannot shift culture.
+The right policies alone cannot shift workplace culture.
 It’s critical that employees become part of the cause.
 That’s where allyship comes in.
 Research shows allies don’t just influence one person at a time.
 They inspire others to act as change agents, too, creating a culture of acceptance and support.1 Simply put, allyship is a powerful force for good.

 But here’s the problem: Many employees are not showing up as allies.